necopinus/necopinus.xyz/newsletters/2016-10-17-pervasive-and-obligatory-features.md

 The states control polling, voter registration, and most importantly how legistlative districts are redrawn after the decennial census.
 Control of the state governments thus allows the GOP to maintain control of the House of Representatives and biases Senate and presidential races.
 President Obama and former attorney general Eric Holder have recently launched an effort to combat this lock, but if the GOP is savvy they'll be pushing just as much, if not more, money into the 2018 and 2020 state races.

-Demographic changes can't be held off indefinitely under the current system...
-But unless Democrats invest heavily in the 2018 and 2020 state races (and I'm hoping that, given Obama and Holder's new effort, they will), it seems likely that a combination of gerrymandering and increasingly subtle voter suppression measures will tile the 2022 - and more importantly, the 2024 - election cycles increasingly in the GOP's favor.
+Demographic changes can't be held off indefinitely under the current system… But unless Democrats invest heavily in the 2018 and 2020 state races (and I'm hoping that, given Obama and Holder's new effort, they will), it seems likely that a combination of gerrymandering and increasingly subtle voter suppression measures will tile the 2022 - and more importantly, the 2024 - election cycles increasingly in the GOP's favor.
 Should a radical nativist party come to control both the Executive and Legislative branches at the federal level, it's not hard to imagine the demographic shifts so many seem to be placing their hope in being put on hold indefinitely.

 * [Into the Blue](http://www.slate.com/articles/news_and_politics/politics/2010/12/into_the_blue.html)
 * [Gubernatorial and legislative party control of state government](https://ballotpedia.org/Gubernatorial_and_legislative_party_control_of_state_government)